Burlington station (Southern Railway)

 Southern Railway Passenger Station is a historic train station located at Burlington, Alamance County, North Carolina.
 It was built in 1892 by the North Carolina Railroad, and is a rectangular, one story red brick and wood building in a Victorian Tudor style.
 It features a hipped roof with flared eaves, decorative brackets, and an octagonal tower and two triangular dormers.

 It was added to the National Register of Historic Places in 1980.
 It is located in the Downtown Burlington Historic District.

-Current passenger trains stop at a modern station nearby.
+Current Amtrak Carolinian and Piedmont service passenger trains stop at a station nearby.